The facts of vaping

 [There is] general agreement that electronic cigarette use exposes the user to fewer toxicants and at lower levels than smoking cigarettes.

-In general, smokers who switch to vaping reduce their exposure to a wide range of toxic substances.
-For more information, check out:
+In general, people who smoke who switch to vaping can reduce their exposure to a wide range of toxicants.

 There are safety risks to any electronic device.